HimanshuMohanty-Git24/KPMG_CTF_2024/README.md

-Sure, here’s a draft for your README file for the “Hacking the Admins” OSINT challenge in the KPMG CTF 2024.
-I’ve included sections for the challenge description, steps taken, and your solution, with a touch of emoji to make it engaging!

----

 # KPMG CTF 2024: Hacking the Admins 🕵️‍♂️🔍

 Welcome to my write-up for the **Hacking the Admins** OSINT challenge in the KPMG CTF 2024! 🚀 This challenge was a test of our open-source intelligence skills and was both exhilarating and challenging.
 Here’s a detailed walkthrough of how I cracked the challenge and secured the 200 points. 🏆